byu-cpe/ecen520_student/bram/bram.md

 ### BRAM FIFO Testbench

 Create a simple testbench named `bram_fifo_tb.sv` that demonstrates writing a few bytes, reading/writing a few bytes, and the full/empty signals working properly.
 Use a SystemVerilog 'queue' to store the values of the FIFO so you can check that the order you write is the order that you read.
 Print a message each time an element is written to or read from the FIFO.

 To simulate the `RAMB36E1` primitive you will need to include the 'unisim' library in your simulation.
 This precompiled library contains all the simulation models of the Xilinx primitives.
 Follow these steps to include this library in your simulation environment:
 * Add the following line to your `modelsim.ini` file: `unisim = /tools/Xilinx/Vivado/2024.1/data/questa/unisim`.
 Note that the path for this library is based on the computers in the digital lab.
 You may need to adjust this path if you are using a different computer.
+Commit this file to your repository.
 * Add the flag `-L unisim` to your `vsim` command in your simulation script.
-Create a makefile rule named `sim_bram_fifo` that runs this simulation from the command line.
+Create a makefile rule named `sim_bram_fifo` that runs this simulation from the command line and generates a log file named `sim_bram_fifo.log`.

 <!--
 * `vlib unisim`